State border–Lendava Railway

-The state border–Lendava railway is a 5.216 km long railway line in and Slovenia that connects the Croatian L101 railway, linking Čakovec and Lendava with each other and is connected to further railway lines in Čakovec.
+The state border–Lendava railway is a 5.216 km long railway line in Slovenia that connects the Croatian L101 railway, linking Čakovec and Lendava with each other and is connected to further railway lines in Čakovec.
 The route is non-electrified and single-tracked.
 The route was built in 1889 as Zalaegerszeg–Čakovec railway, but in 1945, after World War II, the route was dismantled between Lendava and Rédics.
 Slovenian Railways plans to rebuild the section between Lendava and Rédics.
+Currently it is not possible to reach the rest of the Slovenian railway network from Lendava without going through Croatia.